-The remaining columns of Table V repeat the basic specifications for the other two major firms in the United States: Ford and Toyota.
+The remaining columns of Table V repeat the basic specifications for Ford and Toyota.
 The pattern is similar across the three largest automakers.
 It suggests that despite the variation in experiences across these firms, dependence on captive financing played a significant role in explaining a portion of the collapse in car sales.

-Last, the richness of our data and, in particular, the availability of make- and model-level data allow us to once more gauge the extent of biased estimates due to latent county-level unobservables that might both explain the demand for cars within a county and its dependence on captive financing.
+Last, the richness of our data and particularly the availability of make- and model-level data allow us to once more gauge the extent of biased estimates due to latent county-level unobservables that might explain the demand for cars within a county and its dependence on captive financing.
 We build on the fact that the automobile market is highly segmented and thus that shocks to the demand for cars within a county could vary substantially across models, even for those sold by the same firm.

-For example, some manufacturers, such as GM, offer a large number of makes and models aimed at buyers with different income levels: Chevrolet, a major submake within GM, generally sells nonluxury models that are marketed toward lower- and middle-income buyers, while Buick and Cadillac, again both GM submakes, sell more luxurious models aimed at higher-income buyers.
-As a result, the collapse in house prices and the rise in household leverage among lower-income borrowers could precipitate a drop in the demand for Chevrolet models within a county, whereas demand for Buick and Cadillac cars within the same county could be less affected since house price dynamics might have had a smaller impact on the net worth of these higher-income buyers.
+For example, some manufacturers, such as GM, offer a large number of makes and models aimed at buyers with different income levels: Chevrolet, a major make within GM, generally sells nonluxury models that are marketed toward lower- and middleincome buyers, whereas Buick and Cadillac, also GM makes, sell more luxurious models aimed at higher-income buyers.21 As a result, the collapse in house prices and the rise in household leverage among lower-income borrowers could precipitate a drop in the demand for Chevrolet models within a county, whereas demand for Buicks and Cadillacs within the same county could be less affected because house price dynamics might have had a smaller impact on the net worth of these higher-income buyers.

-Using the detailed model and make data from Polk, along with information on model types from Ward's Automotive, one of the standard purveyors of intelligence on the automotive industry, we augment our analysis to employ within-make within-county within-segment heterogeneity.
-Ward's Automotive identifies the market segment in which each car model competes, and we use this information to construct a county-make-segment panel: the number of cars that each make sold within each county in each market segment.
-The market segmentation in the industry can be highly detailed, and Ward's lists thirty segments.
-This level of granularity can, however, lead to a large number of missing observations in our data set, as specialized models, such as the Chevrolet Corvette, tend to have a small number of sales in a limited geographic area.
-We thus collapse the thirty segments in Wards into eight broad market segments that correspond to the Insurance Institute for Highway Safety's classification: small cars; mid-sized cars; large cars; luxury cars; small utility vehicles; mid-sized utility vehicles; large utility vehicles; and luxury utility vehicles.
+Using the detailed model and make data from Polk, along with information on model types from Ward's Automotive (one of the standard purveyors of intelligence on the automotive industry). we augment our analysis to employ within-make within-county within-segment heterogeneity.
+Ward's identifies the market segment in which each car model competes, and we use this information to construct a county-make-segment panel: the number of cars that each make sold within each county in each market segment.
+The market segmentation in the industry can be highly detailed, and Ward's lists 30 segments.
+This level of granularity can lead to a large number of missing observations in our data set, as specialized models, such as the Chevrolet Corvette, tend to have a small number of sales in a limited geographic area.
+We thus collapse the 30 segments in Ward's into eight broad market segments that correspond to the Insurance Institute for Highway Safety's classification: small cars, mid-sized cars, large cars, luxury cars, small utility vehicles, mid-sized utility vehicles, large utility vehicles, and luxury utility vehicles.22

-&lt;sup>24 Even within some submakes such as Chevrolet, some models, such as the Corvette, are aimed at richer buyers.
-Bricker, Ramcharan, and Krimmel (2014) and the references contained therein discuss cars, status, and the marketing of cars in the United States.
+^{21.} Even within some makes such as Chevrolet, some models, like the Corvette, are aimed at richer buyers.
+Bricker, Ramcharan, and Krimmel (2014) and the references therein discuss cars, status, and the marketing of cars in the United States.